Mexican Style Hot Dogs

-- To a bowl add the pinto beans, red bell pepper, red onion, jalapeño, cilantro, salt and pepper.
+- To a bowl add the pinto beans, peppers, red onion, jalapeño, tomato, cilantro, salt and pepper.

-- Grill the franks for about 5 to 7 minutes, turning occasionally until they have good grill marks.
+- Grill the hot dogs for about 5 to 7 minutes, turning occasionally until they have good grill marks.

 - To serve: add franks to buns, top with salsa and drizzle with crema.